Zero maintenance fees account recently launched by Nedbank

 “We are excited to launch the Pay-As-You-Use bank account which does not carry any monthly maintenance fees.
 Nedbank has designed the account for customers who do not transact frequently, or who want to be in charge of their monthly banking fees on a per transaction basis.
 In our view, it is the most affordable bank account in its category in Namibia,” said Richard Meeks, Retail Banking Executive at Nedbank.

-The account is a contrast to the bank’s Gold Bundled account, where the customer is charged a fixed amount of N$130 for unlimited banking transactions, including Point of Sale swipes and ATM withdrawals, and is the most affordable on the market in its category.
+The account is in contrast to the bank’s Gold Bundled account, where the customer is charged a fixed amount of N$130 for unlimited banking transactions, including Point of Sale swipes and ATM withdrawals.